Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 Henry says the Virginia hospitals that don't sue patients are probably outsourcing their collection of unpaid bills.
 "Most sell their debt.
 We have elected not to ever sell our debt in small claims," she says.
 "The reason for that is the collections agencies can be aggressive."

-Fuse Brown says IRS rules for nonprofit hospitals don't distinguish between whether a hospital is trying to collect an unpaid bill directly, or using a private collections company.
-"They're recognized to be fairly harsh tactics, whether the hospital is the one doing the suing, or whether it's a debt collection agent," she says.
+Fuse Brown says IRS rules for nonprofit hospitals don't distinguish between whether a hospital is trying to collect an unpaid bill directly or using a private collection company.
+"They're recognized to be fairly harsh tactics, whether the hospital is the one doing the suing or whether it's a debt collection agent," she says.
 "Certainly to the patient, all of that feels equally stressful and burdensome."

 She says it's hard to know at a national level how many nonprofit hospitals sue patients who haven't paid their bills, how many sell the debt, and how many write it off.
 "I haven't seen any good studies that tried to estimate the number of hospitals that are doing this or the percentage of patients who are subjected to this type of debt collection activity," Fuse Brown says.